MostlyFocusedMike/gif-search-example/README.md

 1. When a user first load the app, they should see 3 gifs from today's [Trending Gifs](https://developers.giphy.com/docs/api/endpoint#trending) **as an unordered list**.
 2. The user should be able to [search for gifs](https://developers.giphy.com/docs/api/endpoint#search).
 You app should update the gifs on the page, displaying 3 at a time, **every time the user clicks the Find Gifs button**.
+3. As a bonus, modify the `useEffect` hook to be retriggered whenever the user input changes.

 ## Set Up